andrii-lysenko/webflow-ai-image-enhancer/TERMS_OF_SERVICE.md

 ### 10.2 Effect of Termination

 - Your license to use the Extension immediately ends
-- Locally stored data may be retained in your browser
+- Locally stored data (including any saved API keys) may be retained in your browser until manually cleared
+- **Security Recommendation**: Clear any saved API keys from localStorage after termination
 - These Terms survive termination where legally enforceable

 ## 11. CHANGES TO SERVICE AND TERMS